 One drop is all it takes to give your infant or child their recommended dose of Vitamin D. You can add a drop to expressed milk or drop onto nipple just before feeding.
 Sounds weird, but… it works!

 Prenatal vitamins can simplify your life, but again, many of them don’t contain iron (at all), such as gummy vitamins, and most of them only contain a fraction of the recommended vitamin D.

-We chose these three because they do contain iron, folate, some D, and are highly-rated and easy to digest.
+We chose these because they do contain iron, folic acid, some D, and are highly-rated and easy to digest.

 Nature Made Prenatal ~ $19 for 250 tablets

 We chose this one for its simplicity: just one pill a day gives expectant mamas their full quota of folic acid and iron.
 Not all prenatals pack such a powerful punch – especially “one-capsule-a-day” brands.
 Bonus: moms say it’s easy to swallow and doesn’t make them nauseous.
 Again, this brand is verified by the USP.